The Black Diamond

 Per Kirkeby's impressive 200 square-metre painting adorns the ceiling of the Black Diamond.

-Apart from the main functions of a library, the building houses The National Museum of Photography, a bookshop, a café, a restaurant, a roof-deck and the Dronningesalen concert and theatre hall which seats 600.
+Apart from the main functions of a library, the building houses The National Museum of Photography, a bookshop, a café, a restaurant and the Dronningesalen concert and theatre hall which seats 600.

-The Black Diamond also include The National Photomuseum.
+The Black Diamond also includes The National Photomuseum.

 |01/07/2013 - 31/08/2020||Monday - Saturday||08:00 - 19:00|